 A Schottky diode is a special type of semiconductor diode that has a very low voltage drop and is used for high-speed switching applications.
 The junction is formed with a metal and a semiconductor.
-In this article, we will discuss the applications, and working of the Schottky diode.
+In this article, we will discuss the applications, and working of this diode.
 We will also learn how it is different from a PN junction diode.

 The term “Schottky” comes from the German physicist Julius Schottky, who first described this effect in metal-semiconductor junctions.

-- Advantages of Schottky diode
+Schottky diode symbol

-- Limitations of Schottky diode
+Schottky diode symbol

 It is also known by the names of hot-carrier diode, Schottky barrier diode, surface barrier diode, majority carrier device, hot-electron diode, or hot carrier diode.